derrickshowers/derricks-dynamite-dotfiles/README.md

   * gifsicle (can be installed easily with [brew](http://brew.sh/))

+## VIM Awesomeness - spf13

+If you really want to take things to the next level and start to utilize VIM a bit more as your text editor, try out [spf13](http://vim.spf13.com/).
+Included in this repo are a couple of extra bundles that I've installed:

+* [bufexplorer](https://github.com/jlanzarotta/bufexplorer) - allows you to switch back and forth between your buffers with ease

+To use, first install spf13

+    curl http://j.mp/spf13-vim3 -L -o - | sh

+Then move the .vimrc.bundles.local to your home directory

+    cp .vimrc.bundles.local ~/

+Finally, install your custom stuff (or my custom stuff in this case)

+    vim +BundleInstall! +BundleClean +q

 ## Extras

 Do you have aliases that are specific to certain machines?
 For instance, maybe some aliases that you only use on your work machine.
 Create a new file, call it '.extras', place it in your home directory, and it will automatically be included.